km-64/Game-of-Life-Java/README.md

 ## Building and Running an Executable
 This project was made in the Eclipse IDE and used standard Java libraries so there should not be any problem with importing the files into an Eclipse project, building and running.
+A release is attatched to this repository.